-- 19. OPERATIONAL CRITERIA: In the event that problems with the operational criteria of the business arise, including, but not limited to, parking shortages, delivery truck issues, hours of operation, or noise, the Zoning Administrator may hold a public hearing to review the situation and impose new or modified conditions of approval in response to the information received.
-The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6, of the City Code. - 20.
-LIVE ENTERTAINMENT HOURS: Live entertainment is not permitted on the site without approval of a separate Provisional Use Permit and Live Entertainment Permit.
-Live entertainment includes, but is not limited to, music or performances over amplified speakers, live musician or artisan performances, and deejay or playlist music.
-For one-time special events which are not part of a regular program of entertainment, the applicant may apply for a Temporary Use Permit, subject to Zoning Administrator and other City official approvals (e.g., Police Chief, Fire Chief), no less than 30 days prior to any special event(s). - 21.
-PARKING MANAGEMENT PLAN: Prior to building permit issuance, the applicant shall develop a parking management plan describing parking allocation for residents, guests, and/or commercial uses on the project site, including the shared use of commercial parking spaces by residential guests after business hours, subject to administrative approval by the Zoning Administrator prior to building permit issuance. - 22.
-ROOF DECK OPERATION: The approved hours of operation for the rooftop common area shall be limited to 9:00 a.m. to 9:00 p.m. (or a time frame established by the project Covenants, Conditions, and Restrictions (CC&Rs), whichever is more restrictive).
-No amplified sound, including, but not limited to, music, is allowed at any time.
-In the event problems arise with the hours of operation or noise, the Zoning Administrator may hold a public hearing to review common-area operations and impose new or modified conditions of approval in response to public comment received.
-The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6 of the City Code.
+- 16. OPERATIONAL CRITERIA: In the event that problems with the operational criteria of the business arise, including, but not limited to, parking shortages, delivery truck issues, hours of operation, or noise, the Zoning Administrator may hold a public hearing to review the situation and impose new or modified conditions of approval in response to the information received.
+The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6, of the City Code. - 17.
+COMMON AREA OPERATIONS: The approved hours of operation for the common area shall be limited to 7:00 a.m. to 10:00 p.m., seven days per week, which includes amplified sound.
+In the event any problems arise with the hours of operation or noise, the Zoning Administrator may hold a public hearing to review common-area operations and impose new or modified conditions of approval in response to public comment received.
+The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6 of the City Code. - 18.
+PARKING MANAGEMENT PLAN: Prior to building permit issuance, the applicant shall develop a parking management plan describing parking allocation for residents, guests, and/or commercial uses on the project site, subject to administrative approval by the Zoning Administrator prior to building permit issuance.